mohoff/.dotfiles/README.md

 - build prompt and completions for `punch`
 - more init.sh stuff: `brew install...`.
 - fix differently rendered colors in vscode terminal
+- fix git dirty color - always (sometimes?) stays green where it should be yellow/red